-As I was weighing and bagging, I did find that there is about a two second delay between placing the food on the scale and getting the calculation.
-It takes some getting used to, but was not a major distraction.
+As I was weighing and bagging, I did find that there is about a two-second delay between placing the food on the scale and getting the calculation.
+It takes some getting used to but was not a major distraction.

 To wrap up, I enjoyed using the scale and am a bit sorry that I have to send it back.
 I will end up buying one, mostly for the nutrition facts calculator feature (which is not found on any competitor scales).
-There are a couple really nice videos on the website that give an introduction and demo of the scale.
+There are a couple of really nice videos on the website that gives an introduction and demo of the scale.
 If you are interested I encourage you to take a look at them.
 Here are some more photos of the packaging and books.